-- 2020 for the high-growth water requirements. - 2022 for the medium-growth water requirements.
+- 2033 for the low-growth water requirements, - 2022 for the medium-growth water requirements, and - 2020 for the high-growth water requirements.

 6.5.2 The Reconciliation Planning Support Tool

 The need for a water balance tool

 The selection of projects, either to be studied further or to be implemented, to reconcile water availability with growing water demands, is a complex task, with many diverse issues and criteria to consider.
 The need for a customised planning tool, to provide support to water managers for this task, was identified during the Western Cape Reconciliation Strategy Study.
 To meet this need, a Reconciliation Planning Support Tool (RPST) was developed by Aurecon to assist the reconciliation planning process.